jeffnye-gh/cachegen/examples/1mb_l1/README.txt

 // Timing
 //    There is not a lot of timing related staging except the RAMs operate
 //    with a single cycle of read latency, even main memory.
 //    A real design would use a waitstate handshake.
+I will reconsider this
+//    once I have functional tests and coverage.
 //
 //    There is a read data valid from the cgcache for capture TB purposes
 //